 Neighborhood Walk Audit Program

-Our annual Neighborhood Walk Audit program is going into its fourth year of collecting public space (streets, sidewalks, vacant spaces) data by paying residents to take a walk and observe their neighborhood!
+Our annual Neighborhood Walk Audit program is going into its fifth year of collecting public space (streets, sidewalks, vacant spaces) data by paying residents to take a walk and observe their neighborhood!
 The Neighborhood Walk Audit program focuses on retrieving data from both the Middlebury and University Park neighborhoods by asking for locations of specific nuisances, the neighbor’s number rating of the street they’re assessing, and questioning their emotional feelings and logical thought while on that street.
 We analyze the data collected by neighbors (analysis done normally with the help of University of Akron interns) and present the top ten “priority streets” of concern in both University Park and Middlebury to the City of Akron planning staff AND utilize the sub-data when Neighborhood Network sits on planning teams like the East Market and East Exchange, Rubber City Heritage Trail or the Reimagine Metro RTA meetings.
 Read the most recent Walk Audit Report on our Neighborhood Plans page.
 We are always looking for Walk Audit Leaders – call 330-745-7734 ext.
 256 to sign up!

 Below are some pics from our Success Stories.
 To view the photo albums, click on one of the pictures below!